Skip to main content

 • Last Date of Attendance (LDA) is required when dropping or withdrawing students.

-• If student was awarded financial aid (see TSAAREV for term activity), make sure you notify a student before making the change.
+• If a student was awarded financial aid (see TSAAREV for term activity), make sure you notify the student before making the change.

 Instructions for Students (Current)

-4. Request form is sent to the Office of the Registrar and Academic Records for processing.
+4. Finally, the request form is sent to the Office of the Registrar and Academic Records for processing.

 Rules